-“I was mowing the grass one day and he stopped his car and say hey, how are ya doing and I said “Great, hey do you know anyone at Marriott or Hampton Inn that I can connect with?”
+“I was mowing the grass one day and [my neighbor] stopped his car and said, ‘Hey, how are ya doing?’ and I said, ‘Great.
+Hey do you know anyone at Marriott or Hampton Inn that I can connect with?'”
+Loudenback said.

-Grand Prairie has about 85 employees which means they’re still small compared to other food manufacturers.
-But they’ve grown steadily in the 10 years that Loudenback and his wife Valerie first bought the company.
-Their continued growth is another big part of what’s fueling the Sioux Falls economy – a stream of good, steady jobs.
+Grand Prairie has about 85 employees, which means they’re still small compared to other food manufacturers.
+But they’ve grown steadily in the 10 years since Loudenback and his wife Valerie first bought the company.
+Their continued growth is another big part of what’s fueling the Sioux Falls economy — a stream of good, steady jobs.

-Today, there are over 60 languages spoken in the local school district.
-And yes, that includes Spanish but also Nepali and Swahili, Amharic, Somali, Ukrainian and Vietnamese.
+Today, there are over 60 languages spoken in the local school district, including Spanish, Nepali, Swahili, Amharic, Somali, Ukrainian and Vietnamese.

 Meanwhile, the parents work at factories like Grand Prairie or John Morrell — the local meat packing plant own by Smithfield.
 They earn wages as they help create products that are sent around the country.

-Which is why, whether you realize or not, Sioux Falls, S.D. reaches into your local Whole Foods, the Los Angeles Unified School District and a Hampton Inn in New England.
+Which is why, whether you realize or not, Sioux Falls reaches into your local Whole Foods, the Los Angeles Unified School District and a Hampton Inn in New England.